syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding a timestamp to existing PDF document

-You can add timestamp to the existing PDF document using the following code snippet.
+You can add timestamp to the existing PDF document using [TimeStampServer](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_TimeStampServer) property.
+The following code example explains the same.

 {% tabs %}